Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 Early models in this field used 1D sequence-level representations, such as SMILES for molecules and protein sequences for proteins \citep{ozturk2018deepdta, abbasi2020deepcda, wang2021deepdtaf, yang2021ml, zeng2021deep, zhao2022attentiondta, yuan2022fusiondta}.
 These early models were innovative but had limitations because they did not include important information about the 3D structures of molecules and proteins.
 This lack of 3D information often led to less accurate predictions of binding affinities.

 With the development of graph neural networks (GNNs), researchers began using more advanced representations.
-They started by representing molecules as graphs, which better captured the relationships between atoms, while still using linear sequences for proteins \citep{nguyen2021graphdta, yang2022mgraphdta}.
+They started by representing molecules as {2D molecular graphs, where atoms are nodes and bonds are edges, thereby capturing the topological relationships between atoms.
+Proteins, however, are still typically represented as linear amino acid sequences \citep{nguyen2021graphdta, yang2022mgraphdta}}.
 This change allowed for more accurate modeling of molecular structures and improved the models' predictions.

 As GNNs improved, researchers began representing complex protein 3D structures as graphs too.
-This approach, where both proteins and molecules are represented as graphs, has greatly enhanced the models' ability to capture the details of molecular interactions \citep{somnath2021holoprot, jiang2022sequence, wang2023pronet, liu2024ba}.
-By including spatial information, these models give a more complete view of protein-ligand complexes, leading to better predictions of binding affinity.
+This approach, where both proteins and molecules are represented as graphs, has greatly enhanced the models' ability to capture the details of molecular interactions \citep{somnath2021holoprot, jiang2022sequence, wang2023pronet}.
+By including spatial information, these models enhances representation fidelity by explicitly modeling 3D topological and spatial constraints of protein-ligand complexes, leading to better predictions of binding affinity.

-Additionally, the growing interest in multimodal models in the ML community has led to the development of models that combine different types of data.
-Researchers have created multimodal models that use both 1D sequences and 3D graphs to represent proteins \citep{wu2023integration, zhang2023multimodal, wu2024attentionmgt}.
+Additionally, the growing interest in multimodal models has led to the development of multimodal models that combine both 1D sequences and 3D graphs to represent proteins \citep{wu2023integration, zhang2023multimodal, wu2024attentionmgt, liu2025bidirectional}.
 These models take advantage of the strengths of different data types, combining detailed sequence information from 1D sequences with spatial and relational information from 3D graphs.
-This combination is especially useful for capturing complex interactions that might be missed by using only one type of data.
+This combination is especially useful for capturing complex interactions that might be missed by using only one type of data. {Notably, large-scale pretrained protein language models have been increasingly adopted \citep{wu2023integration, wu2024attentionmgt, liu2025bidirectional}.
+These methods rely on pretrained protein language models such as ESM \citep{lin2023evolutionary_esm2} to derive embeddings from raw sequences.
+By leveraging large-scale pretraining on millions of protein sequences, these embeddings capture generalizable biochemical and evolutionary features, which can then be integrated with structural representations.
+Such pretraining strategies have been shown to improve generalization to unseen proteins, underscoring the scalability and adaptability of interaction-free approaches within multimodal settings.}